denten-books/plain-text/3-format.md

 of electronic formats would reconstruct the meaning of the book in much shorter evolutionally stages to keep pace with the medium's rapid development.

+In each of the above examples, the reader confronts some aspect of formatting instrumentally, for a particular purpose like copying, analysis, or preservation.
+In that sense, the lay reader engages with a task similar to that of a textual critic.
+In reading the book out loud or making a photocopy, readers make value judgements that distinguish those physical aspects of the book crucial to interpolation from those that are not.

-I am however also interested in a more systematic wholesale exposition of electronic document structure.
-Reading for format involves the deconstruction, both literal and figuratively historical, of the literary device.
-Where paper books present the reader with a limited number of known affordances tied to the medium of print, electronic books contain a virtually limitless and for the most part unexamined number of simulated affordances.
-Whatever interpretive activity readers hope to enact at the level of textual representation, as when reading from a screen, is grounded in the deep material affordances of the simulated book.
-Further, the tasks of formatting are no longer the exclusive domain of the typesetter, the editor, or the textual scholar.
-A number of additional agents actively intercede in the transformation between the inscription---information on a disk---and its representation---pixels on the screen.
+Reading for format explicitly, would similarly involve the deconstruction, both literal and figurative, of the textual laminate.
+Whatever interpretive activity readers hope to enact at the surface level of content is grounded in the deep material affordances of the book.
+The conflicted properties of electronic text entail the added burden of materialist poetics.
+Reading digitally one can no longer take the stability of print for granted.
+A number of agents intercede in the transformation between form and content, the inscription as information on a disk and its representation, as pixels on the screen.
 These intercessions may be benign, as when the electronic book changes the layout of the text to fit a smaller screen when displaying text on mobile devices; or it may be totalizing as when a book platform is designed also to censor or to surveil its readers for commercial or political purposes.
 Reading for format reveals the structure of the transformation between media: the liquid crystal, the floating gate, and the entorhinal grid.
-The format governs and controls in the sense of shaping the encounter between otherwise incommensurate systems, hardware and wetware---storage, screen, and brain.
+Formats govern and control in the sense of shaping the encounter between otherwise incommensurate media, hardware and wetware---storage, screen, and brain.

-## New Section
+## Kernel and Shell

-A notion of a format underlies all contemporary digital documents.
-The history of format reveals a structure that emerges initially for the purposes of visual layout, developing into an active agent containing exactly the kind of "instructions for reading, viewing, and comprehending information" of the sort Drucker and McGann highlight in their work.
+Formats do not merely inform the tactics of reading, they are encoded into the structure all contemporary digital documents.
+The format reveals a structure that emerges initially for the purposes of visual layout, developing into an active agent containing exactly the kind of "instructions for reading, viewing, and comprehending information" of the sort Drucker and McGann highlight in their work.
 With that insight at hand, I would like to spend the second half of this chapter on several case studies from the still unwritten history of document formatting.
 These case studies will help test our theoretical intuitions about form in practice.
 They serve also to convince the reader of the continual importance of textual criticism and format studies for the advancement of literary scholarship and more broadly for the politics of reading and interpretation at large.
 The formatting layer arbitrates between medium and inscription, page and word.
 It is arbitrary in the sense of imposing a number of contingent rules, preferences, and stipulations.
 It polices access to closed archives; it manages copy rights and borrowing privileges; it governs the flow of a sensor's ink.
 Format in that sense determines the available reading strategies, including the one of not reading at all.

 ![EDIT Document Model, 1968 [@kaiman_computer-aided_1968, 66].](images/edit.png)